AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Web security/Configure data leakage prevention.md

 # Configure data leakage prevention

-After you set up Web Application Firewall \(WAF\) for a website, you can enable data leakage prevention for the website.
-Data leakage prevention helps websites filter content \(abnormal pages and keywords\) returned from the servers, and mask sensitive information, such as identity card numbers, bank card numbers, phone numbers, and sensitive words.
-WAF then returns masked information or default response pages denying access to visitors.
+After you add a website to Web Application Firewall \(WAF\), you can enable data leakage prevention for the website.
+Data leakage prevention filters content \(abnormal pages and keywords\) returned from the servers, and mask sensitive information, such as identity card numbers, bank card numbers, phone numbers, and sensitive words.
+WAF then returns masked information or default response pages to visitors.
 You can customize data leakage prevention rules as needed.

 ## Prerequisites